EnzymeML/strenda-specifications/specifications/STRENDADB_light_20240208.md

 - title
   - Type: string
-  - Description: title of the publication
+  - Description: Title of the publication
 - doi
   - Type: string
   - Description: identifier of the publication